morinlab/lymphopedia/BCL6.md

 BCL6 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas.
-Although common, particularly in DLBCL, the function of many of these mutations remains unclear but some have been shown to affect the regulation of BCL6 expression.<sup>1,2</sup> The role of BCL6 missense mutations, seen in around 11% of patients, remains unclear.
+Although common, particularly in DLBCL, the function of many of these mutations remains unclear but some have been shown to affect the regulation of BCL6 expression.<sup>1,2</sup> The role of BCL6 missense mutations, seen over 9% of patients,<sup>3</sup> remains unclear.

 ## Mutation tier